-If you are interested in understanding how the finance companies arrive at both their funding levels they offer, and the prices that they quote, read our article explaining how they calculate pricing and funding.
+If you are interested in understanding how the finance companies arrive at both the funding levels they offer, and the prices that they quote, read our article explaining how they calculate pricing and funding.

 We have also published another piece with more detail about how funders construct their pricing formula.